Soumik-Roy/D4-and-Variations/README.md

 Datasets
 ---------------------------------
 ### 1.Testing
-I used [SOTS-outdoor](https://sites.google.com/view/reside-dehaze-datasets/reside-standard) Dataset for testing.
+I have used [SOTS-outdoor](https://sites.google.com/view/reside-dehaze-datasets/reside-standard) Dataset for testing.

 After downloading the dataset, please use scripts/flist.py to generate the file lists.
 For example, to generate the training set file list on the SOTS-indoor testset, you should run: